WEL-200

 Response time 100ms 100ms

-Power/fault indicator Green transmit/status LED Red power LED/green channel LED
+Power/fault indicator Green, yellow and red LEDs visible at the housing viewport Red power LED/green channel LED

 Channel status indicator NA Green LED